cuemacro/finmarketpy/README.md

 # Coding log

+* 28 Oct 2015 - Added more sensitivity analysis for trading strategies
 * 26 Oct 2015 - Various bug fixes for Bloomberg Open API downloader
 * 14 Oct 2015 - Added capability to do parallel downloading of market data (thread/multiprocessing library), with an example for benhcmarking and bug fixes for Bloomberg downloader